The God of the Bible makes a distinction between himself and false, or strange, gods. And he is particular about his name.

 God doesn't want "blind" faith.
 When asked what was the greatest commandment, Jesus said (quoting Deuteronomy 6:5), "'You shall love the Lord your God with all your heart, and with all your soul, and with all your mind'" (Matt.
 22:37, my emphasis).
 God has given us plenty of evidence of his existence and identity.
 This evidence forms the foundation of an intelligent faith.

 Josh McDowell set out to disprove Christianity, but when he examined the evidence, he ended up a believer.
-I recommend his book.
+I recommend his book, More Than a Carpenter.
 If you'd like a copy, I'll send you one, free.
-Just e-mail me your address.
+Just e-mail me your name and address.